·10 min read

-Pavilion Damansara Heights is the only luxury development in Kuala Lumpur with a dedicated MRT station built directly into its podium.
-Here is whether the price reflects the connectivity premium.
+Pavilion Damansara Heights is the only KL luxury development with a dedicated MRT station carrying its own name.
+Completed 2025, freehold, RM 1,700 psf from RM 950,000.
+Here is whether it holds up.

 Pavilion Damansara Heights at a Glance

-The MRT Station Premium: How Much Is It Worth?
+The MRT Premium: How Much Is Direct Access Worth?

 Developer Credibility: Pavilion Group and CPP Investments